yuhattor/copilot-patterns/contents/en/testing/test-only-what-is-necessary.md

 <img src="https://img.shields.io/badge/Lv0-Pattern_Idea-blueviolet">

+{% hint style="info" %}
+There is no need to write unnecessary test cases, but it depends on the team what tests are needed.
+More specific discussion is needed to flesh this out as a pattern.
+{% endhint %}

 ### Description

 In the era of rapid software development, writing efficient and useful tests is more important than ever, and when using GitHub Copilot, developers may generate a lot of test code to increase coverage.
 However, unnecessary test code generation can lead to maintenance burdens and technical debt, so it is important to test only what is necessary when writing test code using GitHub Copilot.